jorgebaccauis/Shift-Variant-System/data/README.md

-Pre-trained networks should be placed in this directory for the main.py script.
+Spectral image should be placed in this directory for the Main_Train.py script.